Animal Subjects in Research

 Institutional Animal Care and Use Committee (IACUC) – committee charged with the review of research protocols and with conducting evaluations of Tennessee Tech’s animal care and use, which includes the results of inspections of facilities that are required by law.
-The IACUC consists of at least five members who are qualified to regulate animal care at Tennessee Tech, and must include a veterinarian with expertise in the animal species used at Tennessee Tech, a practicing scientist experienced in animal research, a member with primary concerns that are in nonscientific areas, and one member with no affiliation with Tennessee Tech, except for serving on the IACUC.
+The IACUC consists of at least five members who are qualified to regulate animal care at Tennessee Tech, and must include a veterinarian, a practicing scientist experienced in animal research, a member with primary concerns that are in nonscientific areas, and one member with no affiliation with Tennessee Tech, except for serving on the IACUC.
 One member can fulfill more than one role, but the committee must still consist of at least five members.

 A. Tennessee Tech hereby adopts policies on the use of

-with federal laws and regulations in accordance with
+laws and regulations in accordance with the Public

-the Public Health Service Act (PHS Act) mandated by
+Health Service Act (PHS Act) mandated by the Health

 the Care and Use of Laboratory Animals (2011 or the